Aaryaman-147/saral-praman/SCALE_AND_ADOPTION.md

-a shared or lower-end device without good regional-language keyboard support. **OpenAI TTS (text-to-speech, a separate capability from Whisper)** closes the loop by reading status explanations aloud — relevant both for literacy accessibility and for the "explaining this to a parent" use case named in the PRD's primary persona.
+a shared or lower-end device without good regional-language keyboard support. **OpenAI TTS (text-to-speech, a separate capability from Whisper)** closes the loop by reading status explanations aloud — relevant both for literacy accessibility and for the "explaining this to a parent" use case.

 Neither is required for the MVP's core journey to work; both are natural, well-scoped next additions rather than speculative features.